djosephsen/skinnywhale/README.md

 library files in from the parent image's aufs directory.
 It then tars up the resulting filesystem and *docker import*s it.

 There are two caveats to this process.
-First, some runtime environments (like the oracle JDK), contain files that link to libs that may not be installed on the client (if, for example you're using a base-image that doesn't have Xorg installed, the JDK will have binary files that are linked to X11 libs that don't exist on the base image).
-This is not usually a problem; as long as your app actually works with the base image you're trying to use, it should work post-skinnywhale.
+First, some binary-distributed runtime environments (like the oracle JDK), contain files that link to libs that may not be installed on the client (if, for example you're using a base-image that doesn't have Xorg installed, the JDK WILL have binary files that are linked to X11 libs that don't exist on your base image).
+This is not usually a problem;
+as long as your app works with the base image you're trying to use, it should also work post-skinnywhale.

 Second, Skinnywhale can't detect if your runtime uses dlOpen().
 You're on you're on there I'm afraid.
-I've been using skinnywhale for python and java stuff at work, and in practice I've found this not to be an issue.
+FWIW I've been using skinnywhale for python and java stuff at work, and in practice I've found this not to be an issue.
 If it becomes an issue I might think about adding options to just wholesale copy across the parent /lib /usr/lib et al..
+Chances are though, if someone is using dlOpen(), those libs are going to be part of the distribution files for the runtime (ie you aren't going to assume a lib file is lying around somewhere unless *you* put it there, (unless you're silly or mean)), and since skinnywhale grabs the entire runtime, it *ought* to be pretty safe with respect to dlOpen'd stuff.
+YMMV.
+Caveat emptor. etc...

+## No I mean *HOW* does this work?
+Oh.
+Pretty well I guess?
+Java images are still stupid big, because java is stupid big.
+Skinnywhale is irrelevent for Go because static binaries.
+It gets a python runtime down to about 33MB, but yeah, the jvm environments are still like 370MB (it is what it is.
+Still beats the gigabyte-sized java images floating around in the public registries).

+Since skinnywhale is really just using the diff functionality built-in to aufs, it's completely agnostic to factors like the OS of your base-image.
+So if you start with a busy-box image, and use skinnywhale to isolate the java-runtime from that, you may end up with something smaller.
+The relevant factor is how much crap the package-manager in your base-image vomits into the file system when you use it to install something like Java.
+Good luck!